GSA-TTS/identity-site/content/_help/manage-your-account/resolve-duplicate-account._en.md

     Keep the account you use the most.
 For example, the one tied to the most services.
 That way, you won’t have to reconnect services.

-    To see which agencies an account is connected to, sign in and click on “Your connected accounts” in the left sidebar.
+    To see which agencies an account is connected to, sign in and click on “Your connected services” in the left sidebar.

 2. **Delete the duplicate accounts**